-Voboril et al.~\cite{voboril_jair_2025} recently demonstrated that Large Language Models (LLMs) can generate streamliner constraints for CP problems.
+Voboril et al.~\cite{voboril-jair-2025} recently demonstrated that Large Language Models (LLMs) can generate streamliner constraints for CP models.
 Their \emph{StreamLLM} approach prompts an LLM with a problem encoding and asks it to propose constraints that reduce the search space.
 Candidate constraints are validated on small training instances and the best-performing ones are retained.
-This approach requires no hand-crafted language bias or domain templates; it only uses the encoding plus a few small training instances.
+This approach requires no hand-crafted language bias or domain templates, but only uses the encoding plus a few small training instances.

-The intersection of LLMs and ASP has been explored along two directions.
-Neural-symbolic hybrids like NeurASP~\cite{YangIL2020} and differentiable ASP solvers~\cite{SkryaginSL2024} integrate neural components with ASP reasoning, but assume the logic program is manually written.
-For automated program generation, Ishay et al.~\cite{IshayYL2023} prompt LLMs to produce complete ASP programs from natural language, and Coppolillo et al.~\cite{CoppolilloEtAl2024} fine-tune LLMs for ASP syntax.
+The combination of LLMs and ASP has been explored along two directions.
+Neural-symbolic hybrids like NeurASP~\cite{YangIL2020} and differentiable ASP solvers~\cite{SkryaginSL2024} integrate neural components with ASP reasoning, but assume that the logic program is manually written.
+For automated program generation, Ishay et al.~\cite{IshayYL2023} prompt LLMs to produce complete ASP programs from natural language (NL), and Coppolillo et al.~\cite{CoppolilloEtAl2024} fine-tune LLMs for ASP syntax.
 However, one-shot generation often yields flawed programs~\cite{SantanaBCF24}.
-Agentic approaches address this through iterative refinement with solver feedback: the MCP-Solver~\cite{Szeider2025mcp} exposes ASP capabilities to LLMs via the Model Context Protocol, and evaluation on ASP-Bench~\cite{SzeiderASPBench2025} shows that feedback-driven agents can solve all 128 benchmark problems.
-Our work differs from NL-to-ASP translation: we do not generate entire programs, but propose auxiliary constraints that augment existing encodings.
+Agentic approaches address this through iterative refinement with solver feedback: the MCP-Solver~\cite{Szeider2025mcp} exposes ASP capabilities to LLMs via the Model Context Protocol, and evaluation on ASP-Bench~\cite{SzeiderASPBench2025} shows that feedback-driven agents succeed on benchmark problems.
+Our work differs from NL-to-ASP translation as we do not generate entire programs, but propose auxiliary constraints that augment existing encodings.